nightconcept/boba-site/project/boba-learn.md

 ## When to Use Option vs. Result

 Both `Option` and `Result` deal with the possibility of a value not being what you expect, so when do you use which?
-The guideline is based on whether a situation is an expected absence or a failure.

-*   Use **`Option<T>`** when a value could be absent, and this is a normal, expected outcome.
-It answers the question: "Is there a value here or not?"
+The guideline can be framed as a question the developer should ask themselves.

+*   For **`Option<T>`**, the question is: **"Is it normal and expected for a value to be absent here?"**
     *   `find_user_by_id()`: A user might not exist.
-This isn't an error. "user not found" is an expected, valid outcome of a search.
+This isn't an error; "user not found" is an expected, valid outcome of a search.
     *   `map.get(key)`: A key may not be in a map.
 This is normal.

-*   Use **`Result<T, E>`** when a function that is *supposed* to succeed could fail for some external reason.
-It answers the question: "Did this operation work or not?"
+    *   Getting the first element of a list: This could be `None` if the list is empty, which is a normal state.

+*   For **`Result<T, E>`**, the question is: **"Is this an operation that is supposed to succeed, but could plausibly fail due to circumstances beyond my control?"**
     *   `fs.read_file()`: You expect to read a file, but it might fail due to permissions or the disk being full.
 A disk being full is an external failure, not an expected outcome of reading a file.
     *   `json.parse()`: You expect to parse a string, but it might fail because the string is malformed.
+    *   Parsing a string into a number: This should succeed but could return an `Err` if the string is malformed (an operational failure).

 > #### **Time to Practice!**
 >